mobily-enterprises/jsonreststores/README.md

 * `publicURL` is the URL the store is reachable at. ***The last one ID is the most important one***: the last ID in `publicURL` (in this case it's also the only one: `id`) defines which field, within your schema, will be used as _the_ record ID when performing a PUT and a GET (both of which require a specific ID to function).
 * `storeName` (_mandatory_) needs to be a unique name for your store.
 * `handleXXX` are attributes which will define how your store will behave.
 If you have `handlePut: false` and a client tries to PUT, they will receive an `NotImplemented` HTTP error.
-* `managers.setAllRoutes( app )` creates the right Express routes to actually activate your stores.
+* `protocolListen( 'HTTP', { app: app } )` creates the right Express routes to actually activate your stores.
 Specifically:

 ````Javascript
     // Make entries in "app", so that the application